Hi, I’m Glenn Fiedler. Welcome to Virtual Go, my project to create a physically accurate computer simulation of a Go board and stones.

 The next method is triangle subdivision.
 You start with an approximate shape then subdivide each triangle into four smaller triangles recursively like this:

 Since the go stone only needs the top 1⁄3 or 1⁄4 of a sphere, I didn’t want to subdivide a whole sphere only to throw most of it away.
 So I designed my own subdivision algorithm to generate only the top section of a sphere.

 After some trial and error I found that a pentagon plus a center vertex at the pole of the sphere was a good initial generator that minimized the distortion that occurs during subdivision.
 The only tricky part is that when subdividing you need to keep track of whether the edge is a sphere edge or a circle edge, as the subdivided vertex must be projected differently.

 With this technique I was able to generate a much more efficient tessellation:

 Now we need to tesselate the bevel.
 To do this I take the vertices which form the circle edge at the bottom of the top sphere surface and calculate the angle of each vertex about the y axis.
 I then use these angles to sweep around the torus ensuring that the torus vertices weld perfectly with the top and bottom sphere sections.

-With vertex welding the reduction in vertices is roughly 53000 -> 6500 which is a huge win.
+With vertex welding the reduction in vertices is dramatic: 53000 to just 6500.